M-Reimer/irmp2keyboard/README.md

 You can find templates in the [templates directory](templates) and some already "decoded" remote controls in the [remotes directory](remotes).

 Most probably you have to "decode" the remote control, you want to use, first.
-To do this, upload the irmpdump sketch first.
+To do this, upload the **irmpdump** sketch first.

-Now open the "Serial Monitor" and have the "irmp2keyboard" sketch ready for editing in a second Arduino IDE window.
+Now open the "Serial Monitor" and have the **irmp2keyboard** sketch ready for editing in a second Arduino IDE window.

 With every keypress on your remote, you should see a code that looks similar to this: